ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/sticky.md

 And with this version of `sticky_definition` we can

-- use the advantages of a stateful decorator like `jit` in our Python notebook, even after rerunning a cell,
+- use the advantages of a stateful decorator like `jit` in our Python REPL, even after rerunning a block,
 - reduce the number of cases where we have no jitted result, and
 - are immune to syntactic changes like docstrings or comments causing a jit miss.